ptpt/pt-emacs/README.md

+##Introduction

-**pt-emacs** redefines some of my frequently-used commands as well as provides some useful commands.
-In a word, **pt-emacs** makes the Emacs better.
+**pt-emacs** was originally my personal Emacs configuration.
+It redefines some of my frequently-used commands and also provides some useful commands.

+##Installation

 To install this package: